Particular/ServicePulse/docs/frontend/platform-health-page.md

 Those details come from:

 - informational row context such as the instance API URL
-- matching built-in platform custom checks when available
+- matching internal platform custom checks when available
 - fallback page-specific messages when no custom-check detail is available

 Built-in custom-check `healthDetails` can include both the failure summary and a `Reported at: <timestamp>` line.